 ● QR codes from We Chat and Alipay, leveraging location data from the telecommunications industry, are highlighting where individuals have travelled and provide real-time exposure to health risks.

-● Wiebo is keeping consumers continuously updated and informed of events.
+● Weibo is keeping consumers continuously updated and informed of events.

 ● E-commerce options are promoting a growing reliance on their services among existing online shoppers and those that were previously hesitant.